treehouse/cheatsheets/reporting_with_sql/cheatsheet.md

 ## Calculating Averages

-To get the average value of a numeric column use the `AVG()` funciton.
+To get the average value of a numeric column use the `AVG()` function.

 ```
 SELECT AVG(<numeric column>) FROM <table>;